The world of influencer marketing!

 What we did next was to measure the impact the influencers had on the campaign and compared it against our KPIs.
 This includes post insights and other data that are available to us.

 Many marketers are still doubtful whether influencer marketing works.
 Well, it does.
-And that’s the reason why so many brands have spent over $1 billion in 2017.
-However, depending on your goals and objectives and where your business is headed to, it might not be the right time for you to run an influencer marketing campaign now.
+And that’s the reason why so many brands have spent over $1.5 billion in 2018.
+However, depending on your goals and objectives and where your business is headed to, it might not be the right time for you to run an influencer marketing campaign as of now.

 Are you still unsure about influencer marketing?
-Drop us an email here, and we’ll get back to you as quick as we can!
+Drop me an email here, and I’ll get back to you as quick as I can!

 Regardless, you have to continually stay on top of the trends to ensure your marketing campaign will be successful.

 Looking to hire creative freelancers?
-Here’s 6 signs you need to look out for before hiring one.
+Here are 6 signs you need to look out for before hiring one.